cipollone/rlss-practice1/README.md

 ## Runing

-Enter the virtual environment with `poetry shell` or `source <path>/bin/activate`, depending on the installation method.
+When opening a new shell, enter the Python virtual environment with `poetry shell` or `source <path>/bin/activate`, depending on the installation method.